VaishnaviReddy99/cis6930sp24-assignment1/README.md

 UFID: 87626790

 # Assignment Description
-Thid project is designed to censor personal information in text files.
+This project is designed to censor personal information in text files.
 It leverages spaCy for entity extraction and provides options to censor names, dates, phone numbers, and addresses.
 The program recursively processes all text files matching a specified glob pattern, replaces sensitive information with asterisks, and outputs the censored content to new files.

 # How to install
 pipenv install

 ## How to run
+Here is a sample command to run:

-python text_censor.py --input "*.txt" --output output_directory --names --dates --phones --address --stats stdout
+**pipenv run python censoror.py** --input "*.txt" --output output_directory --names --dates --phones --address --stats stdout

 Arguments: